Health Library

 Outlook (Prognosis)

 About one half of people with oral cancer will live more than 5 years after they are diagnosed and treated.
-If the cancer is found early, before it has spread to other tissues, the cure rate is nearly 90%.
+If the cancer is found early, before it has spread to other tissues, the cure rate ranges from 59% to 94% depending on where the cancer is located.
 More than half of oral cancers have spread when the cancer is detected.
 Most have spread to the throat or neck.

-It is possible, but not fully proven, that cancers that test positive for HPV may have a better outlook.
+Cancers that test positive for HPV appear to respond better to treatment and may have a better outlook.
 Also, those who smoked for less than 10 years may do better.

 People who require larger doses of radiation along with chemotherapy are more likely to have more severe problems with swallowing.